digital-land/specification/content/dataset/building-preservation-notice.md

 wikipedia: Listed_building#England_and_Wales
 ---

-Local planning authorities can serve a BPN on a building owner if they consider a building is in danger of demolition or alteration in a way that might affect its special character.
-BPN's take effect immediately, protecting the building for up to six months, as if it were listed.
+Local planning authorities can serve a Building Preservation Notice (BPN) on a building owner if they consider a building is in danger of demolition or alteration in a way that might affect its special character.

-Any works to a building that is the subject of a BPN need listed building consent.

-[Section 3](https://www.designingbuildings.co.uk/wiki/Section)of the Planning (Listed Buildings and Conservation Areas) Act 1990 allows local planning authorities to serve a BPN on a building owner if they consider a building is in danger of demolition or alteration in a way that might affect its special character.
-BPN's take effect immediately, protecting the building for up to six months, as if it were listed.
+BPN's take effect immediately, protecting the building for a limited time period, as if it were listed.

 The local planning authority must make an application to [Historic England](https://historicengland.org.uk/) to list the building at the same time that the BPN is served.

+We expect to develop a data specification to help LPAs to publish their building preservation notices to supplement this data from Historic England.